vinteumorg/Floresta/doc/running-tests.md

 The `--preserve-data-dir` argument will keep the data and logs directories after running the tests (this is useful if you want to keep the data for debugging purposes).

-Furthermore, you can only specific tests, rather than all at once.
+Furthermore, you can run a set of specific tests, rather than all at once.

 ```bash
 # runs all tests in 'floresta-cli' suite